CloaksPlus/WindowsInstaller/TOU.md

 ## Contribution

-If you would like to contribute to this repository, you must obtain permision from a developer or high ranking staff member of Cloaks Plus (e.g. a Administrator, Head Administrator, Official Representative, or Owner) and you must follow the explicit instructions provided by them.
+If you would like to contribute to this repository, you must obtain permision from a developer of Cloaks Plus and you must follow the explicit instructions provided by them.

 ## Redistribution